-At Harley-Davidson, we know that having a motorcycle is a thing of beauty.
-It opens up the world in new ways that can only be experienced on two wheels.
+At Harley-Davidson Insurance Services, we know that having a motorcycle is a thing of beauty.
+It opens the world in new ways that can only be experienced on two wheels.

-But to legally get there, you have to have two things: a motorcycle and insurance.
+But to get there legally, you must have two things: a motorcycle and insurance.

-The average cost of motorcycle insurance in the United States in 2021 is between $700-$800 annually.
-[Source]
+The average cost of motorcycle insurance in the United States in 2023 is approximately $721 annually or $60 per month1.

 But the average isn't the whole story.
-Motorcycle insurance coverage is based on many factors like your age, type of motorcycle, riding experience, location, and, most importantly, the choices you make for your motorcycle insurance policy.
+Motorcycle insurance premium is based on many factors including:

-Unlike healthcare insurance, motorcycle coverage is a patchwork of different policies that work together to cover you in a multitude of situations.
-Not all are mandatory, but the more you have, the more likely insurance will cover any damage in an incident.
+Unlike healthcare insurance, motorcycle coverage is a patchwork of different coverages that work together to protect you in a multitude of situations.
+Not all are mandatory, but the more you have, the more likely insurance will cover damages in an incident.

-Each policy will have its deductible and limits of coverage—the lower your deductible, the higher your premium.
+Each policy will offer coverages which may include deductibles and will include limits of coverage—the lower your deductible, the higher your premium.

 The best way for new motorcycle riders to find the cost of motorcycle insurance is to call or email a reputable insurance provider and speak with a motorcycle insurance professional.

-It's not always the smartest decision to choose your insurance policy based on the lowest annual rate.
-These quotes are often only for liability insurance which may be inadequate in case of a major incident.
+Choosing your insurance policy based on the lowest annual rate is not always the smartest decision.
+These quotes are often only for liability insurance which may be inadequate in the case of a major incident.
 Finding a balanced plan with a wide array of coverage types will guarantee that your coverage is adequate for most situations.

 While minimum basic liability coverage, in most states, includes bodily injury, property damage, and uninsured or underinsured motorist coverage, we believe it's important to know what the other policy options provide and why these additional insurance coverages are the right choice for most motorcyclists.

-These are the standard coverages that most states require to ride.
+These are the standard coverages that most states require in order for you to ride protected.

 These extra coverage options will add additional costs to your policy but give some riders peace of mind.

 Your financial records are also important to motorcycle insurance companies.
-In most states, they will run an insurance score (which is similar to a credit score) to determine your rating, debt, and payment history.
+In most states, they will run an insurance score (which is similar to a credit score) as a tool which may influence your premium.

 What type of bike are you riding?

 Larger engine sizes will be more expensive to repair, and with great power comes greater premiums.
-A touring bike will see more mileage than a dirt bike, which may also be factored into your quote.
+A touring bike will see more mileage than a moped, which may also be factored into your quote.

 Similarly, the theft rate of your bike’s brand or type is also factored into your quote.
 Very few riders choose the motorcycle they want to ride based on insurance premiums, but it is something to be aware of.

 Garnering discounts is easy when you speak with an agent.
-Even new riders can receive discounts after completing a motorcycle safety course.
-Certain safety features, safe storage, or the right payment plan make you more attractive to an insurance company.
+Even new riders may receive discounts after completing a motorcycle safety course.
+Certain safety features, safe storage, or the right payment plan make you more attractive to a motorcycle insurance company.

-If you have multiple motorcycles to insure, you can take advantage of a multi-vehicle discount.
-If one of those bikes is a Harley-Davidson® motorcycle and you are a H.O.G.® (Harley Owners Group) member, then you can receive a discount with Harley-Davidson Insurance services.
+You can take advantage of a multi-vehicle discount if you have multiple motorcycles to insure.
+If one of those bikes is a Harley-Davidson® motorcycle and you are a H.O.G.® (Harley Owners Group) member, you can receive a discount with Harley-Davidson Insurance Services.

 Call one of our licensed agents today to find an affordable motorcycle insurance plan that meets your needs.